When Does Monolingual Data Help Multilingual Translation: The Role of Domain and Model Scale: Results

 \subsection{Mixed-domain Monolingual Data}

-In the previous experiments, we explored single-domain monolingual data to remove confounding factors and isolate the impact of the domain.
-In practice, however, we would use data from all the available sources of a given language.
-Therefore, in this section, we investigate the importance of diversity in monolingual data.
-We control for the size of the monolingual data, and for each language, we use the \textit{same} number of sentences as in the single-domain experiments (\S\ref{sec:results-wiki-mono}), and we only change the data mixture.
-We consider data from News Crawl (news domain) and CC100 (web domain), the only two other sources of monolingual data we could find with wide enough coverage to support most languages in our parallel data (kept the same).
-For some languages that do not have data from both domains, we use only the available ones.
-We consider two mixed-domain monolingual splits:
+Previously, we examined single-domain monolingual data, removing confounding factors to isolate domain impact.
+We now turn to a real-world scenario and use multiple sources of monolingual data per language.
+The goal is to evaluate the significance of diversity in monolingual data.
+For each language, we hold the size of monolingual data constant (\S\ref{sec:results-wiki-mono}), and \textit{only} change the data mixture.
+We include data from News Crawl and CC100 (web domain), the only other publicly available data sources with wide enough coverage to support most languages in ML50.
+For languages that do not have data from all domains, we use only the available ones.
+We consider two mixed-domain splits:

 \setlist[enumerate]{leftmargin=20pt} \begin{enumerate} [topsep=3pt,itemsep=4pt,partopsep=0pt, parsep=0pt] \item \textit{Unbalanced:} This split emulates naively concatenating all the monolingual data of a given language without considering their relative sizes.
 The ratio between sources is proportional to the size of their uncapped data. \item \textit{Balanced:} This split balances the number of sentences from each source using the same temperature-based sampling method applied to the parallel data, with T=5. \end{enumerate}